-“Mr. Kuno Bashleben: The secretary of war has asked me to inform you that your son, Pvt.
+“Mr. Katherine Lajzer: The secretary of war has asked me to inform you that your son, Pvt.
 Joseph D. Lajzer was returned to military control Sept.
 6 and is being returned to the United States within the near future.
 He will be given the opportunity to communicate with you upon his arrival if he has not already done so.

 “E. F. Witsell

 In September 1945, Joseph was returned to the Philippine Islands for medical treatment.
 He was boarded onto the U.S.S.
 Yarmouth and arrived in San Francisco on October 8, 1945.